MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_hideshowtech.md

 ## Hide a Technology

 1. From the Microsoft 365 learning pathways **Home** page, click the **Recommended playlists** tile.
-2. From the Custom Learning Web part, select the **Aministration** icon.
+2. From the Custom Learning Web part, select the **Administration** icon.
 3. In the dropdown list box in the upper-right section of the **Administration** page, select **Technology**.
 For this example, click **Yammer** in the left pane of the page, then click the eyeball next to Yammer.